 Deductibles not to exceed per accident/illness – $500

-If you do not enroll in the UConn SHIP or GA insurance plan, your insurance plan must meet the above benefit requirements, and must also be:
+If you are on a J-1 visa and you choose not to enroll in the UConn SHIP or GA insurance plan with supplemental insurance, your insurance plan must meet the above benefit requirements, and must also be:

 1) Underwritten by an insurance corporation having an A.M.
 Best rating of “A−” or above; a McGraw Hill Financial/Standard & Poor’s Claims-paying Ability rating of “A−” or above; a Weiss Research, Inc. rating of “B + ” or above; a Fitch Ratings, Inc. rating of “A−” or above; a Moody’s Investor Services rating of “A3” or above; or such other rating as the Department of State may from time to time specify

 2) Backed by the full faith and credit of your home country government

 If you obtain your own insurance, you are responsible to determine that it meets the above requirements.
 ISSS cannot verify this for you.
 Therefore, we strongly encourage all J-1 students to maintain the UConn SHIP, or GA plan plus supplemental coverage, if you have a Graduate Assistantship.

 Insurance for Dependent Family Members

 It is very important that your accompanying family members also have insurance coverage.
 Both the UConn SHIP and Connecticut Partnership Plan for GAs have options to enroll dependents at an extra cost.
 You should enroll your dependents at the same time that you enroll; it can be difficult to enroll dependents for benefits after you have already enrolled. .

 If you have children enrolled in school, the school may provide you information about enrolling them in the State of Connecticut Husky Insurance program.
 Please note that the Husky Insurance program is not intended for enrollment J-1/J-2 visa holders.
 This program is state-funded and intended to provide low income children with healthcare coverage; all international students and scholars are required to demonstrate in advance that they have sufficient financial resources to support their stay in the United States for themselves and all family members.

 Affordable Care Act